Flowing the leaves of a foliation with normal speed given by the logarithm of general curvature functions: A priori estimates for general speeds

 where we do not sum over $k$ and where we used \cite[Lemma 2.1.9]{CP} to deduce that $\tilde F^{ij}$ is diagonal.
-Here and in the following we sometimes denote partial derivatives by indices separated by a semicolon for greater clarity of the presentation
+(Still we will in the sequel formally sometimes sum over the full range of $i,j$).
+Note that $\tilde F^{ij}$ and $\tilde F^{ij, rs}$ are here evaluated in $\tilde a^k_{ij}=a^k_{ij}$ in the point $(0, \bar t)$.
+But the latter is the same for all $k$ leading to the simplified expression \eqref{in_point_case}.